Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

      * Contact

 ### Footer
 The footer contains the copyright information and social links which connect webpages to a separate tab in a browser.
-The footer appear in all pages.
+The footer appears on all pages.
 #### Home
-* The homepage includes two images section.
+* The homepage includes two image sections.
  * 1 image for decoration of the first section.
- * 4 images represent the bakery's customers favorite cakes and pastries with descritpion and prices.
+ * 4 images represent the bakery's customer's favorite cakes and pastries with descritpions and prices.
 #### Cakes
 * This page contains 12 images that are divided into different categories:
  * 4 images for the _wedding cakes_ category
  * 4 images for the _Birthday cakes_ category
  * 4 images for the _Valentine's day cakes_ category
 #### Bread
-* This pages contains iamges of different kinds of breads with description and prices.
+* This page contains iamges of different kinds of bread with descriptions and prices.
 #### Gallery
-* This pages contains 10 different kinds of pastries and cakes images.
+* This page contains 10 different kinds of pastries and cakes images.
 #### Menu
 * The menu page contains only a _Menu_ on pdf.
 #### About
-* This pages sontains thre section.
+* This page contains three sections.
- * First section describe a lot of information about Tina's bakery.
+ * First section describes a lot of information about Tina's bakery.
  * Second section contains _carousel_ with three images.
 #### Contact
-* This page contains an image, phone number, address, email and an order form.
-User can purchase order by filling this form.
+* This page contains an image, phone number, address, email, and an order form.
+Users can purchase orders by filling this form.
 ### Future implementations

 * Improve the quality of the website by adding a _Cart_ for direct order.
-* Poosibility to pay with the bankcards and credits cards som VISA, mastercard and other cards.
+* Poosibility to pay with  bank cards and credit cards som VISA, Mastercard and other cards.
 * Details of all ingredients under the product names.
 * Add a popovers
 * User rating system and experience of our products.